musman2k/Energy-Consumption-and-Carbon-Trading-Analysis--Public-/README.md

 - Supporting **sustainability goals**

 ---
+## 🔒 Source Code Access
+The detailed source code and datasets used in this project are kept private.
+If you are interested in exploring the implementation or collaborating,
+please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/usman-yousuf-2k)
+or reach out via email: **musmanyousufidrees@gmail.com**.

 ## 🔗 Connect
 If you’re interested in AI for energy efficiency and sustainability, let’s connect!